Jet Airways Case Study: Soaring High, Crashing Down, Reviving Hope, and the Final Descent

 The same month, Jet Airways posted a loss of INR 1323 crores.

 In September of 2018, the Income Tax department surveyed the Delhi and Mumbai offices of Jet Airways.
-The company was then alleged of financial misappropriation.
+The company was then accused of financial misappropriation.
 Naresh Goyal, who was then the Founder-Chairman of Jet Airways, also came under the radar of the government and its law enforcement agencies.
-He and his wife, Anita Goyal stepped down from the Jet Airways' operations on March 25th, 2019, after the financial crisis that the airline company was in, came in front of everyone.
+He and his wife, Anita Goyal stepped down from Jet Airways' operations on March 25th, 2019, after the financial crisis that the airline company was in, came in front of everyone.

 Jet Airways founder Naresh Goyal and his wife Anita, were stopped from leaving India by immigration authorities at Mumbai airport.
 They were offloaded from a Dubai-bound Emirates flight, which was called back after it had reached the taxiway at Mumbai airport on May 25, 2019, since then, he was stopped from flying out of India.

 There were charges of money laundering and foreign exchange violation against Naresh, and this led the Enforcement Directorate to question him in September 2019.
 He was detained and questioned again by the ED in 2020.
-As far as the recent reports dated April 22, 2022 go, the Central Bureau of Investigation (CBI) would likely file a First Information Report (FIR) against Naresh Goyal for defrauding banks and misappropriating the bank-sanctioned loans.
-The banks and their officials who granted him the loan, also came under the scanner this way.

 The Consequences of the Downfall of Jet Airways